Theridion grallator: Description

 T. grallator is a small spider with a body size less than 5 millimeters long.
 It has characteristically long and slender legs and a translucent yellow body.
 These distinctly long legs lead T. grallator to have the most divergent bodily morphology out of all the members of its clade.
 This unique characteristic occurred as a result of an ecological or behavioral shift.

 Its abdomen is often pale, translucent yellow, and can also contain a variety of red, white, and/or black superimposed patterns.
-Certain morphs have a pattern resembling a smiley face or a grinning clown face on their yellow body.
+Certain morphs have a pattern resembling a smiley face or a grinning clown face on their yellow body, hence their vernacular name.
 These patterns differ from island to island.
 Some lack abdominal markings altogether.
 Abdominal color changes from translucent yellow to green or orange, depending on diet.
 The variety of polymorphisms present in T. grallator allows an evolutionary benefit to evade predation.
 Spiders with depigmentation or polymorphic colors and patterns can avoid predation by birds that use a search image when scanning for prey.
 A search image may be a particularly abundant color morph, and predators will use this as an identification of possible prey.